 edit and run the script

-$Item = "C:\Temp\test.zip"
+$file = "C:\Temp\test.zip"

-$NextcloudUrl = "https://mynextcloudserver.at/xxx/"
+$nextcloudUrl = "https://mynextcloudserver.at/xxx/"

 $sharetoken = 'Y4cQ2DLJeCAXRLD'

-$Item = Get-Item $Item
+$fileObject = Get-Item $file

-$Headers = @{
+$headers = @{

 "Authorization"=$("Basic $([System.Convert]::ToBase64String([System.Text.Encoding]::ASCII.GetBytes($("$($sharetoken):"))))");